telliott99/MySwift/part3/closures2.rst

     let result = f("Peter Pan", { s in "Hello " + s } )
     println(result)

-That helps a little bit.
+That helps, but only a little bit.
 What helps more (though it makes things a little murkier), is being able to leave things out.
 If the function doesn't return anything, we can do this:

 (more)

-One place where the Cocoa idiom is to use blocks is for callbacks from open panels and save panels.
-In Objective C we have
+One important usage is the Cocoa idiom to use blocks for callbacks from open and save panels.
+In Objective C we have this method:

 .. sourcecode:: bash

-    [panel beginSheetModalForWindow:window
-                  completionHandler:^(NSInteger result) {
+    [panel beginWithCompletionHandler:^(NSInteger result) {
         if (result == NSFileHandlingPanelOKButton) {
                 NSURL*  theFile = [panel URL];
                 // Write the contents in the new format.
         }
     }];

-The structure here is that the method takes a (pointer to) window object and an Objective C "block", similar to what we have as closures in Swift.
+The structure here is that the method takes an Objective C "block", similar to what we now know as closures in Swift.
 The block's code is contained inside the method call, anonymously, comprising everything up to the ``}];``.

 The second parameter is